 What is the cancellation policy?

 If you need to cancel after sending in your registration, please notify email@example.com right away.
 If you choose to donate your tuition fee, you will be given a tax receipt.
 If you cancel anytime before March 7, you are entitled to a full refund minus a $25 cancellation fee.
 If you cancel after March 6, you will not be issued a refund.
 In the event of a medical emergency, credit for a future session may be available.
 Please note that absolutely no refunds will be issued after the start of the program.

 As of right now, meals and snacks are not included in the tuition price.
 We are hoping to secure donations to be able to provide a few lunches or snacks and will provide information about that once you register.
 The facility we will be at is within walking distance from many restaurants, coffee shops and cafes.
 Also, feel free to bring a bag lunch and snacks, we have a refrigerator at the facility if you need to use it.

 Can I play my acoustic guitar at camp?

-We think acoustic guitars are super cool, but we also strongly encourage women to step out of their comfort zone and try out the electric guitar!
+We think acoustic guitars are super cool, but we also strongly encourage folks to step out of their comfort zone and try out the electric guitar!
 If you'd like to try an electric, we've got one we can loan you for the duration of camp!
-If you really, really, really want to play your acoustic- just make sure it has a pickup in it.
+If you really want to play your acoustic- just make sure it has a pickup in it.
 Otherwise you won't be able to hear it over the drummer in your band, and we generally don't have enough microphones to share with guitars.